LucHermitte/lh-vim-lib/doc/Project.md

 # 4. Design choices

 ## Regarding project file inventory
-I don't see any point in explicitly listing every files that belongs to a project in order to have vim know them.
+I don't see any point in explicitly listing every file that belongs to a project in order to have vim know them.
 IMO, they are best globed.
 The venerable known project.vim plugin already does the job.
 Personally I use a [local_vimrc](http://github.com/LucHermitte/local_vimrc) plugin.